-- UK Generally Accepted Accounting Practice including Financial Reporting Standard 102 and the IA Statement of Recommended Practice for Authorised Funds; - The Financial Conduct Authority's COLL Rules; - The Financial Conduct Authority's Investment Funds sourcebook; and - The Company's Prospectus.
+- UK Generally Accepted Accounting Practice including Financial Reporting Standard 102 and the IA Statement of Recommended Practice for Authorised Funds; - The Financial Conduct Authority's COLL Rules; and - The Company's Prospectus.

 We gained an understanding of how the Company is complying with these laws and regulations by making enquiries of the Authorised Corporate Director.
 We corroborated these enquiries through our review of submitted returns, external inspections, relevant correspondence with regulatory bodies and the Company's breaches register.